 To benefit from the advantages of tyres with this type of tread pattern, the defective tyre should be replaced as soon as possible so that all tyres again rotate in the correct direction.

-Tyre repair (Tyre-Mobility-System)
+Tyre repairs (Tyre Mobility System)

 General information and safety notes

 Repaired tyres are only suitable for temporary use over a short period.